Shaw, St. Louis

 Shaw is a neighborhood in St. Louis, Missouri.
-It is bordered on the North by Interstate 44, the east by S. Grand Blvd, the west by Tower Grove Ave and the Missouri Botanical Gardens, and the south by Tower Grove Park.
+It is bordered on the north by Interstate 44, the east by South Grand Boulevard, the west by Tower Grove Avenue and the Missouri Botanical Gardens, and the south by Tower Grove Park.
 The Shaw Neighborhood is a local historic district whose historic structure and character is protected by ordinance.

 A mix of single family homes and multifamily buildings create a diverse population of different ages and backgrounds.